pgk-labs/Forti/README.md

 4. Usage

-Once installed, you can start FortiFlex by running the main Python file: python fortiflex.py
+Once libraries installed and configured the yaml file, you can start FortiFlex by running the main Python file: python fortiflex.py

 You’ll be prompted with a menu to select specific functionalities.